 Our remote learning provision is made up of two main digital learning platforms: Tapestry (EYFS) and Google Classroom (Yr1-Y6).

-Both learning platforms have been up and running since the autumn term.
 Tapestry is an easy-to-use, secure online learning journal that helps staff and families record children’s experiences using photographs and videos.
 It also enables users to keep a permanent record of children’s ‘learning journey’ which is stored securely and can be downloaded and shared as required.
 Parents are able to view online their child’s progress and communicate with staff.

 Google Classroom is a digital platform that enables teachers to create an online classroom area in which they can manage all the documents the children need.
 Documents are stored on a Google drive and can be uploaded for the teacher to mark and give feedback.
 Google Classroom enables pupils and teachers to interact with one another regularly through ‘Google Meet’ where they can meet face-to-face virtually.